-Donald P. Osborn, Ph.D MAC, NCC, LMHC, LCSW, LMFT, LCAC
+Donald P. Osborn, PhD, MAC, NCC, LMHC, LCSW, LMFT, LCAC donald.osborn@indwes.edu

 Dr. Osborn, "Dr. Oz," is Director and Professor of Graduate Addictions Counseling at Indiana Wesleyan University.
 He is a Senior Fulbright Scholar in Addictions and Mental Health and serves on the National Trainers Academy for the National Association of Alcohol and Drug Abuse Counselors (NAADAC).
 He is the immediate past National President of NAADAC and has served two terms as the Regional Vice President for the Mid Central Region.
-He currently serves as the Chair Standards Committee for NAADAC.
+He currently serves as the Chair of the Standards Committee for NAADAC.

 He is the Cofounder and Past Chairman of the Professional Practices and National Addiction Studies Accreditation Commission (NASAC).
 Dr. Oz has also served as a consultant on treatment, administrative, program and educational issues, to not-for-profit and for-profit organizations, and to state and federal entities.
 Professionally he has experience as a therapist, clinical director, medical program administrator, and minister.
 He has served on the Indiana Professional Licensing Board in Behavioral Sciences and Human Services.
-In 2010, Dr. Oz was selected to lead the first United States delegation team of addiction and mental health therapists, physicians, academics, and government representatives to Cuba, to observe addiction treatment and provide consultation.
+In 2010, Dr. Osborn was selected to lead the first United States delegation team of addiction and mental health therapists, physicians, academics, and government representatives to Cuba, to observe addiction treatment and provide consultation.

-Dr. Oz is certified nationally as a Master Addiction Counselor, National Certified Counselor, National Certified Psychologist, Indiana Certified Addictions Counselor II, and Clinical Supervisor.
+Dr. Osborn is certified nationally as a Master Addiction Counselor, National Certified Counselor, National Certified Psychologist, Indiana Certified Addictions Counselor II, and Clinical Supervisor.
 He is a Clinical Fellow of the American Association of Marriage and Family Therapists (AAMFT), and the American Counseling Association (ACA).
-Don has also been ordained for over thirty years as a Minister in the Christian Church/Church of Christ.
+Dr. Osborn has also been ordained for over thirty years as a Minister in the Christian Church/Church of Christ.
 He is licensed in Indiana in Mental Health, Clinical Social Work, Marriage and Family Therapy, and Clinical Addictions.
-Dr. Oz's BA is from Lincoln Christian University in Christian Ministries.
-His MS is from Indiana State University (ISU) in Counseling Psychology.
-His M.A. is from Saint Mary of the Woods College in Theology.
-His Ph.D. is in Guidance and Psychology with a specialization in Counselor Education & Clinical Supervision, from ISU.
-He has a professional academic certificate in Addictions Counseling from Vincennes University and ost-graduate work in Psychological Appraisal and Marriage and Family Therapy from ISU.
-Don and his wife Cindy have three daughters, Shawna, Tiffany, and Sara.
+He has a BA from Lincoln Christian University in Christian Ministries.
+An MS from Indiana State University (ISU) in Counseling Psychology, an M.A. from Saint Mary of the Woods College in Theology, and a Ph.D. in Guidance and Psychology with a specialization in Counselor Education & Clinical Supervision from ISU.
+Dr. Osborn has a professional academic certificate in Addictions Counseling from Vincennes University and post-graduate work in Psychological Appraisal and Marriage and Family Therapy from ISU.
+Dr. Osborn and his wife Cindy have three daughters, Shawna, Tiffany, and Sara.
 He is an avid St. Louis Cardinals fan.